 The Ballinger Lodge is the newest addition to the FIJI property.
 After a record setting capital campaign, the Fraternity broke ground on the historic addition to the complex during Summer 2018.
 The Ballinger Lodge is a 9,000 square foot facility that features a large social room for events, entertainment room, spacious outdoor pavilion, and much more.
 The Ballinger Lodge is named in honor of Dr. Richard H. Ballinger, the Alpha Mu chapter's first Purple Legionnaire.
 The lodge is exptected to be completed in December 2018.

-The Alpha Mu Charter Bar runs adjacent to the social room in the Ballinger Lodge.
-The charter bar recoginzes the members of the Fraternity when we received our official Phi Gamma Delta charter in the Fall of 1979.
+The Alpha Mu "Good Bastard" Bar runs adjacent to the social room in the Ballinger Lodge.
+The Good Bastard Bar recoginzes the members of the Fraternity when we received our official Phi Gamma Delta charter in the Fall of 1979.
 Over the years, the charter members have generously donated their time, energy, and resources to facillitate the housing needs of our chapter.

-The Founding Fathers Legacy Deck is a gathering space located above the Alpha Mu Charter Bar.
+The Founding Fathers Legacy Deck is a gathering space located above the Alpha Mu Good Bastard Bar.
 The legacy deck is named in honor of the Alpha Mu chapter's 14 original Founding Fathers.
 Their commitment to the chapter over the years has been essential to the success of the Fraternity.

 The Havens Family Club is a 2,000 square foot air conditioned entertainment room inside the Ballinger Lodge.
 The Havens Family Club is named in honor of the Havens family, who graciously donated many items to the entertainment room.
-The club features large TV's, ten reclining chairs, two couches, two pool tables, two basketball arcade games, four pinball machines, two ping pong tables, and more.
+The club features large TV's, arcade games, pool tables, and much more.